 C:\jdk1.4\bin java InsertPicture

-now you will see the above code works great to insert a “laura.jpg” name picture within the image table.
+Now you will see the above code works great to insert a “laura.jpg” named picture within the image table.

 Problems Associated With Image Insertion In Access Database

-Sometimes, it’s not that easy to insert images in the Microsoft Access table.
-If you are inserting several images or each of the image file is quite bigger in size then it automatically raises “Access Database Too Large” Issue.
-Well to resolve this issue just make use of Access inbuilt utility tool compact and repair.
-Otherwise very soon your database will get corrupt.
+Sometimes, it’s not that easy to insert images into the Microsoft Access table.
+If you are inserting several images or each of the image files is quite large in size, then it automatically raises the “Access Database Too Large” Issue.
+Well, to resolve this issue, just make use of Access’ built-in utility tool, compact and repair.
+Otherwise, very soon your database will get corrupt.

 Unluckily, if you are already dealing with this Access database corruption issue.
 Then to get back your crucial data back make use of an outstanding Access Repair And Recovery Tool.
 It is the most prominent solution available to fix any corruption issue that occurred in Access database file ACCDB and MDB.